United Methodist Affiliation

-Cornell students, faculty, and staff represent numerous religious traditions, diverse traditions within Christianity, non-traditional spirituality, and secular perspectives.
-As a United Methodist affiliated college, Cornell values this diversity as part of the educational experience and strives to build authentic caring community, mutual appreciation, and respect as we live together amid our religious, cultural, political and other differences.
+Cornell students, faculty, and staff represent diversely religious, spiritual-but-not-religoius, and secular perspectives.
+As an historically United Methodist affiliated college, Cornell values this diversity as part of the educational experience and strives to build authentic caring community, mutual appreciation, and respect as we live together amid our religious, cultural, political and other differences.
 This is one of the many ways we prepare lives for global citizenship, servant leadership, and reconciling virtue in an interdependent, diverse world.

-The chaplain provides caring presence, spiritual guide work, and pastoral care (the 'care of souls') to students, faculty, and staff of all backgrounds--including the non-religious.
+The chaplain provides pastoral care, spiritual guidance and healing, and compassionate listening to students, faculty, and staff of all backgrounds--including the non-religious.
 This care is offered amid life's unfolding, joys, questioning, and storms; amid fear and wonder; amid the search for purpose, courage, love, healing, connectedness to others and the world, and signs that this universe and our lives (no matter how messy or confusing) are crammed full of meaning and significant worth.

 + + +

 If you grew up in a faith tradition, that tradition may help you in connecting with community, meaning, and the Holy.
 Maybe you didn't grow up in a faith tradition.
 Maybe you did, but need to explore spiritual homes other than your own, or perhaps heal from painful experiences or ideas you encountered there.
 Wherever you are on your spiritual journey, I invite you to explore, heal, or deepen it during your college years.